 The number one consideration for your conversational marketing strategy is to make the customer journey simpler for your prospects.
 Conversational marketing should remove barriers to entry and feel like a natural exchange.

-Conversational marketing shouldn’t necessarily replace your other marketing methods, but instead complement them.
-You can implement a hybrid marketing method that continues to utilize forms and other tools in addition to your chatbot.
+Conversational marketing shouldn’t necessarily replace your other marketing methods, but instead, complement them.
+You can implement a hybrid marketing method that continues to utilize form plugins and other tools in addition to your chatbot.

 Adjusting your marketing automation to make the language more casual or relatable can help make the addition of a chatbot feel more seamless.
 In addition, you’ll want to make sure your chatbot is fully integrated and “hooked in” with your marketing tools.

 Like every marketing method, you’ll want to A/B test and compare your results to find what works best for your audience and your brand.
 Monitor your analytics to see how conversational marketing is impacting your brand.
 Don’t be afraid to make adjustments where needed.

 Finally, make sure you don’t leave it to your tech tools to close your sales.
 Even though chatbots and other marketing tools are getting smarter by the day, you’ll still need to make contact with your prospects and customers yourself.